domalian/domalian.github.io/projects/scrolling-sign.md

 ## What is a finite state machine?

 A sequential logic circuit is designed in which its input and output are defined by their current state depending on rules that were implemented.
 A Finite State Machine (FSM) is a computational model frequently used in designing such sequential logic circuits with a finite number of distinct states.
-To be more specific, it manages how states transition based on inputs and the current state to control the behavior of the system.
+To be more specific for this project, it manages how states transition based on inputs and the current state to control the behavior of the system.

 ## Creation Process